Shubham-andy7/Flask_Project_3/README.md

 # Bugs or issues that are not resolve #
+There are no bugs and issues for now on

 # Example of a difficult issue or bug and we resolved #